icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 in ice formations.
 Photographs of these ice formations are shown in figure 16.
 The heat-transfer results are presented in the Nusselt correlation form in figure 17(a) together with a comparison with the clear-air curve.
-A marked. forward movement of transition resulted from operation in icing with the actual transition beginning at approximately 2 percent of chord. (fig. 15).
-The turbulent curve downstream of the ice formation follows the slope of the theoretical turbulent curve from equation (12), but is approximately 18 percent higher than the curve obtained. in clear air at the same condition.
+A marked forward movement of transition resulted from operation in icing with the actual transition beginning at approximately 2 percent of chord (fig. 15).
+The turbulent curve downstream of the ice formation follows the slope of the theoretical turbulent curve from equation (12), but is approximately 18 percent higher than the curve obtained in clear air at the same condition.

 ![Figure 15.png](images%2Fnaca-tn-2480%2FFigure%2015.png)